SimonPaske/simon-paske-photography/README.md

 **Social Icons in the Footer**

-Testing was performed on Ionicons by clicking and hovering on each icon to ensure that all links are working, opened in the new tab and has animation on hovered social icon.
+Testing was performed on Ionicons by clicking and hovering on each icon to ensure that all links are working, opened in the new tab and has animation on the hovered social icon.

 <br>
 Expected:

-An social icons' links opens in a new browser tab.
-Email icon opens a default email application on device with ready to send window to targeted email address.
+Social icons' links open in a new browser tab.
+The email icon opens a default email application on the device with ready to send window to the targeted email address.

 <br>
 Actual: